Varieties covered by affine spaces, uniformly rational varieties and their cones

 Recall that a smooth algebraic variety $X$ is called \emph{elliptic} if it admits a dominating Gromov spray $(E,p,S)$ where $p\colon E\to X$ is a vector bundle with zero section $Z$ and $s\colon E\to X$ is a morphism such that $s|_Z=p|_Z$ and $s$ is dominating at any point $x\in X$, that is, the restriction $s|_{E_x}$ to the fiber $E_x=p^{-1}(x)$ is dominant at the origin $0_x\in E_x$.
 The image $O_x=s(E_x)\subset X$ is called the \emph{$s$-orbit of $x$}.

-According to \cite[3.5.B]{Gro89} if the ellipticity holds locally on an open covering of $X$, then it holds globally.
-Moreover, the ellipticity of $X$ holds if $X$ is subelliptic, that is, there is a dominating collection of sprays on $X$ instead of a single spray, see \cite{For17} and \cite{KZ23a}.
-In other words, one can always replace a dominating collection of sprays on $X$ by a single dominating spray.
+According to \cite[3.5.B]{Gro89} (see also \cite[Proposition 6.4.2]{For17}, \cite[Remark 3]{LT17} and \cite[Appendix B]{KZ23b}) if the ellipticity holds locally on an open covering of~$X$, then it holds globally.
+Moreover, the ellipticity of $X$ holds if $X$ is subelliptic, that is, there is a dominating collection of sprays on $X$ instead of a single spray, see \cite[Definition 2.1]{For06}, \cite{For17} and \cite{KZ23a}.
+In other words, one can always replace a dominating collection of sprays on $X$ with a single dominating spray.